convert user interface from iOS to Android

 iOS and Android are the two most popular mobile operating systems (OS).
 Together, they commanded a totally dominating 99.9% market share of all smartphones as of Q2, 2018.
 However, as you no doubt know, iOS is for Apple devices only, whereas the vast majority of smartphone makers use Android.

 Android has a far larger market share than iOS.
-As of Q2, 2018, Android had an 88% global market share.
-In comparison, iOS had an 11.9% market share.
+As of Q2 2024, Android had a 71.65% global market share.
+In comparison, iOS had a 27.62% market share.
 Read more about it in this Statista report.

 While Apple users do spend more than their Android counterparts, it makes perfect sense for businesses that don’t already have one to launch an Android app.
 But as this can be costly, it’s a better idea to convert the user interface from iOS to Android.